Angels (Messengers)

 "The messenger class is where the hierarchy's purpose is most visibly fulfilled.
 The lowest choir in rank carries the most direct human-facing work."

-What weak readings miss about messengers
+What weak readings miss when they promote every angel scene

 - Not always named.
 Actually most messenger-class figures in scripture are unnamed; the named exceptions are the archangels.